Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 ```

 - [x] #ramble considering what to do since troubleshooting querying on the local build will be the most time efficient, yet we are struggling on docker to use all cpus.
 Maybe we should try a simple test to see if we can utilize all cpus.
-- [ ] Fix docker build issue. → ![[2024-03-13 11:35 - Troubleshooting|dendron://torchcell/database.docker.builds.2024.03.13#2024-03-13-1135---troubleshooting]]
+- [x] Fix docker build issue. → ![[2024-03-13 11:35 - Troubleshooting|dendron://torchcell/database.docker.builds.2024.03.13#2024-03-13-1135---troubleshooting]] → we added `docker --cpus 10` but this didn't seem to help. → trying to repull image to avoid any kind of caching. → ⌛️ turns out we just had to wait a bit for the completion of the run, were we end up seeing a lot more cpu usage.
+It is strange that there is much more usage on local but we can move on for now
+- [x] Log the `biocypher-dir` with the bash script in wandb, this will indicate which dir to find the bash script for rebuilding the db if necessary. → done in both scripts, see tommorow for combining scripst
+- [x] #ramble `wandb` has greatly improved my productivity since using it for the database.

-- [ ] Now that we switched to using a file output we can and should log completion of different steps in the adapter.
+- 🔲 Now that we switched to using a file output we can and should log completion of different steps in the adapter.
-- [ ] `Lmdb` raw for `dmf` data with docker
+- 🔲 `Lmdb` raw for `dmf` data with docker
-- [ ] Need to change phenotype in `biocypher/config/torchcell_schema_config.yaml` we currently have `fitness` and `fitness_std`.
-It should
+- 🔲 Need to change phenotype in `biocypher/config/torchcell_schema_config.yaml` we currently have `fitness` and `fitness_std`.
+It should something more like..

 ## 2024.03.12